Words by: Simon Difford

 1939 - The Gentleman's Companion (Volume II) An Exotic Drinking Book or Around The World With Jigger, Beaker And Flask by Charles H. Baker Jr. (New York, USA)

-Jun 1940 - The Bartender's Guide (Garden City edition) by Patrick Gavin Duffy
+Jun 1940 - The Official Mixer's Manual (1st edition) by Patrick Gavin Duffy (New York, USA)

 1941 - Toasts Around the World Cocktail Book by Hiram Walker and Sons